A Answers (3)

 Find out more about this book:The Woman's Fibromyalgia Toolkit: Manage Your Symptoms and Take Control of Your Life

-Mehmet Oz, MD, Cardiology, answeredFibromyalgia can be a frustrating condition to diagnose.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredFibromyalgia can be a frustrating condition to diagnose.
 It has symptoms that overlap with other conditions, and there are no definitive blood or laboratory tests to confirm it.
 Instead, doctors familiar with fibromyalgia make a diagnosis based on criteria established by the American College of Rheumatology (ACR).
 According to the ACR, someone is living with fibromyalgia if he or she:

 Helpful?
 1 person found this helpful.